 The friendship star quilt block is a quick and easy block that uses half square triangles and solid squares in a nine-patch layout!
-This is a classic quilt block that can you can combine with other blocks.
-It also makes a stunning quilt on its own.
-Use a variety of colors, or flip the colors, so that when the squares are side-by-side in your final design, the corners have definition and bring more visual interest to the quilt.
+Use a variety of colors, or flip the colors, so that when the squares are side by side in your final design, the corners have definition and add more visual interest to the quilt.

 This is a perfect quilt block for beginners to learn how to make half square triangles, and learn the basics of sewing blocks together, which is patchwork.
 The nine-patch layout is very popular with basic piecing.
 It is simply sewing blocks into rows and then sewing the rows together to form the quilt block.